Iraqi PM orders Iran-backed militias into army command | DW | 02.07.2019

 It is unclear how Iran or militia leaders would follow the decree.

 A political coalition of PMF militia leaders came in second in the 2018 parliamentary elections.
-The Fatah Alliance alongside a political coalition led by influential Shiite cleric Muqtada al-Sadr that came first nominated Abdul Mahdi as prime minister.
+The Fatah Alliance alongside a political coalition led by influential Shiite cleric Muqtada al-Sadr that won the election nominated Abdul Mahdi as prime minister.

 Al-Sadr, who has fashioned himself into a populist nationalist leader against the influences of both Washington and Tehran, welcomed Abdul Mahdi's decree and announced he would cut ties with his powerful militia.